Languages Spoken: English, Czech

-The lymphatic drainage helps with fatigue due to toxic waste accumulation and with boosting the immune system especially during the flu.
-I like to help clients with poor lymphatic system circulation who suffers from a pain, an edema in the arms and legs, or cold eternities, etc.
+The lymphatic drainage helps with fatigue due to toxic waste accumulation and with boosting the immune system, especially during the flu.
+I like to help clients with poor lymphatic system circulation, who suffer from pain, an edema in the arms and legs, or cold eternities, etc.

 How do your talents benefit your patients?

-I love to see clients leaving the massage room painless with big smile on their faces.
-I believe that therapeutic massage improves mental and physical health and promotes positive aging.
-You might remember entertainers, George Burns or Bob Hope who had massage treatments almost every day as a part of their everyday routines….and they lived 100 years!
+I love to see clients leaving the massage room painless, and with a big smile on their faces.
+I believe that therapeutic massage improves mental and physical health, and promotes positive aging.
+You might remember the entertainers, George Burns or Bob Hope who had massage treatments almost every day as a part of their everyday routines….and they lived to be a 100 years!

 What is your favorite health tip you give your patients?

 “Live a balanced life!”
 “Maintain a positive attitude and do what do you love!”
 “Take care of yourself before you serve others!”
 “Be more organized!”
 “Don’t have unrealistic goals and expectations!”
 I try to be a positive and supportive listener to all my clients.
 I support my client’s life wellness priorities and assist them with their goals.

 What is your favorite hobby outside of work?

 I enjoy strenuous hiking, ballroom dancing, hot yoga, listening to music (oldies), movies (real stories), studying new things, traveling, and adventure.
 I love to spend my free time with my 4 sons, family and friends as well.
 Every day I have one hour for myself!
 It means it is “MY HOUR!” when I can do my hobbies.
 I try to live a balanced life and be a good example for my family, friends and clients.